expresspigeon/blog/src/content/kb/api/error-codes-responses.md

 # Error Codes & Responses

 The ExpressPigeon API uses JSON format and returns appropriate HTTP response code for every request and response.
 When the ExpressPigeon API returns error message there is a meaningful explanation why the error is occurred.

-Most JSON documents returned as a response to an error condition also include HTTP status code in the body of JSON document.
-This is done for convenience.
+Most JSON documents returned as a response to an error condition also include HTTP status code in the body of JSON document for convenience.

 Code              Text                   Description
 -------------     --------------------   --------------------------------